tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 - ✅ React Beautiful DnD for drag-and-drop functionality
 - ✅ Supabase real-time subscriptions for live updates
 - ✅ Task status state machine (To Do → In Progress → Review → Done)
 - ✅ Junction tables for multiple user assignments
 - ✅ Real-time task updates
 - ✅ Modern UI with shadcn/ui components

 ---

+### 3. User Invitation System ✅
+- **Status**: COMPLETED
+- **Completion Date**: Current Sprint
+- **Business Value**: Streamlined user onboarding and company creation workflow

+#### Completed User Stories
+- ✅ **As an admin**, I want to invite users during company creation so that I can onboard entire teams at once
+- ✅ **As an admin**, I want to invite users to existing companies so that I can add new team members
+- ✅ **As a user**, I want to receive an email invitation so that I can set up my account
+- ✅ **As a user**, I want to create my own password so that I can secure my account
+- ✅ **As an admin**, I want to assign roles during invitation so that users have appropriate permissions
+- ✅ **As an admin**, I want to bulk invite multiple users so that I can efficiently onboard teams

+#### Completed Features
+- ✅ Integrated user invitation system in Create Company modal
+- ✅ Standalone user invitation modal for existing companies
+- ✅ Email-based invitation system with secure tokens
+- ✅ Self-service password creation for invited users
+- ✅ Role assignment during invitation (user, manager, admin)
+- ✅ Bulk user invitation capabilities
+- ✅ Invitation expiration and management
+- ✅ Default tab permissions for new users
+- ✅ Invitation status tracking (pending, accepted, expired)
+- ✅ User-friendly invitation acceptance page

+#### Technical Implementation
+- ✅ User invitation database table with token-based authentication
+- ✅ API endpoints for invitation creation and acceptance
+- ✅ Email integration ready (placeholder implementation)
+- ✅ Secure token generation and validation
+- ✅ Row Level Security (RLS) policies for invitation data
+- ✅ React components for invitation management
+- ✅ TypeScript interfaces for type safety
+- ✅ Error handling and validation

 ---